 - Get a mylar blanket.
 Put it between two blankets and it will help the blankets hold in much more heat.
 Wrap the blankets around you.

 - Fingers and toes will get frostbitten quickly!
-Buy some handwarmers from camping store.
+Buy some hand warmers from a camping store.
 Or pour boiling water into water bottles (wrap the water bottle in a towel because it will leak!) and use these to warm your hands.

 In survival situations, cleanliness can quickly go out the window.
 But cleanliness is important for survival!

-What if you get sick from eating with dirty hands?
-There goes your chances of survival!!!
+- What if you get sick from eating with dirty hands?
+There go your chances of survival!!!